Phase diagram and optimal control for n-tupling discrete time crystal: Constructing the phase diagram for period-doubling and period-quadrupling discrete time crystals

 It is convenient to introduce the quantum fidelity function \be F(t)=|\langle\phi_0(0)|\phi_0(t)\rangle|^2, \ee where $\phi_0(t)$ is the solution of the GP equation (\ref{gpfull}).
-Such a quantity can be recovered from an average particle-number distribution which can by measured as long as the overlap $\la w_1(t)| w_2(t) \ra \approx 0 $ at the measurement time $t$.
+In an experiment such a quantity can be recovered from the measurement of the atomic density $\rho(z,t)=N|\phi_0(z,t)|^2$.
+Indeed, $F(t)\propto \int dz \rho(z,0) \rho(z,t) $ because $\rho(z,t)$ is always a localized distribution.
 The fidelity (\ref{fid}) for $n=2$ (thus for the period-doubling DTC) and for sufficiently strong attraction is presented in Fig.~\ref{fidelity_FT}b.
 The Fourier transform of $F(t)$ shows a single peak located at the half driving frequency $\omega/2$ (Fig.~\ref{fidelity_FT}d).
 This peak is related to the subharmonic response of the system which is the signature of the period-doubling time crystal \cite{Yao2017}.
 However, for weak attractive interactions (which correspond to the symmetry preserving regime) after the tunneling time $t=\pi/J\gg T$ we observe transfer of atoms to the second wavepacket (Fig.~\ref{fidelity_FT}a) which evolves along the same $2:1$ resonant trajectory and is delayed (or advanced, depending on the point of view) by $T$ with respect to the initial wavepacket.
 After another period $\pi/J$, atoms tunnel back to the initial wavepacket and this dynamics continues with period $2\pi/J$.
 Consequently, the Fourier transform of the fidelity function (\ref{fid}) reveals splitting of the Fourier peak around $\omega/2$ (Fig.~\ref{fidelity_FT}c).
 Such two separated peaks in the frequency domain are consistent with the beating in the plot of $F(t)$.
 Note that the decay of the $(2T)$-periodic evolution due to tunneling of non-interacting atoms takes place even if there is no detuning from the resonant driving.
 It is in contrast to DTCs in spin systems where in the absence of any detuning from the perfect spin flip, time evolution of the spin systems is still periodic with period $2T$ \cite{PhysRevLett.116.250401,PhysRevLett.117.090402,Yao2017,Monroe2017,choi2017observation,Pal2018,Rovny2018}.

 As mentioned in Sec. \ref{Challenges} various experimental imperfections may cause fluctuations in the average momentum of atoms and of the frequency of the harmonic trap where the atomic cloud is initially prepared.
 Hence, we consider the initial states \be \phi_0(z,t=0)=\left(\frac{\tilde\omega}{\pi}\right)^{1/4}e^{-\tilde\omega(z-h)^2/2- i p_0(z-h)}, \ee where the initial average momentum $p_0$ and the frequency $\tilde\omega$ are sampled from the uniform distributions in the intervals $(-\delta p_0, \delta p_0)$ and $(\tilde\omega_0-\delta \tilde\omega_0,\tilde\omega_0+ \delta \tilde\omega_0)$, respectively.
 Furthermore the initial location of the wavepacket (\ref{w_p2}) is taken to be $h = h_0 + \epsilon$, where the displacement parameter $\epsilon$ denotes the detuning of the system from a perfect resonant driving.
 This displacement parameter $\epsilon$ and the interaction strength $g_0N$ constitute the space of parameters for which we determine the phase diagram of the DTC.
 We expect that even if $\epsilon\ne 0$, sufficiently strong interactions are able to stabilize the evolution of the DTC.